jye-aviatrix/azure-active-passive-cluster-intra-region-poc/README.md

     ```
 ## Room for improvement
 - Currently the connectivity test is only outbound from local node to other two nodes
-- A potential sitaution would be:
+- A potential situation would be:
     - Node1 have a network security group block incoming connection from node2
     - Node1 still can reach both other two nodes, since it's in the top of reachable ordered list (include itself), it will decide itself as active
-    - Node2 cannot reach node1, but can still reach node3, so the total count of reacahble ordered list (include itself) is 2 and equal to required majority quorum, so node2 will decide it's also active
+    - Node2 cannot reach node1, but can still reach node3, so the total count of reachable ordered list (include itself) is 2 and equal to required majority quorum, so node2 will decide it's also active
     - To solve this problem, we need proper communication between each nodes
         - Node1 will check if it can reach node2, and send this information to node2
         - Node2 will check if it can reach node1, and also send this information to node1
-        - Both side will only consider bi-directional connectivity is working, if it has confirmed both outbound and inbound (from it's neighbour)'s connectivty
+        - Both side will only consider bi-directional connectivity is working, if it has confirmed both outbound and inbound (from it's neighbors)'s connectivity
 - We are only checking connectivity every one minutes using cron jobs, which is the shortest time frame cron can support
-    - To have faster detection, a continues running services is necessory to have shorter detection interval
+    - To have faster detection, a continues running services is necessary to have shorter detection interval
 - We are using a static ordered list where it always goes ['node1','node2','node3'], node3 is always at the bottom of the list so even when reaches quorum, it will never become active.
-If a new ordered list, such as ['node3','node1','node2'] is required, an mechanism of updating the list order on the active node, make sure it gets properly synced to the remaining nodes, before the new order take effect will be necessory.
+If a new ordered list, such as ['node3','node1','node2'] is required, an mechanism of updating the list order on the active node, make sure it gets properly synced to the remaining nodes, before the new order take effect will be necessary.